 Take anteroposterior, oblique, and lateral x-rays; for the lateral view, separate the affected digit from the others.

-For most fingertip fractures, wrap the fingertip with a protective covering; it is often needed for 2 wk.
+For most fingertip fractures, wrap the fingertip with a protective covering; it is often needed for 2 weeks.

 Treat subungual hematomas by puncturing the nail and draining the blood.